 The Company is subject to the Securities and Exchange Commission Uniform Net Capital Rule (SEC Rule 15c3-1).
 The Company computes its net capital requirement under the alternative method provided for in Rule 15c3-1, which requires the Company to maintain minimum net capital of not less than 2% of aggregate debit items arising from customer transactions or \$250,000, whichever is greater.
 Rule 15c3-1 also requires that equity capital may not be withdrawn or cash dividends paid if the resulting net capital is less than 5% of such items.
-Net capital and aggregate indebtedness change day to day, but on June 30, 2023, the Company had net capital of \$8,547,204 which was \$7,701,578 in excess of its required net capital of \$845,626.
+At June 30, 2024, the Company had net capital of \$13,544,416 which was \$12,813,487 in excess of its required net capital of \$730,929.